 Creating a budget as a freelancer shouldn’t be any harder than it is for any other small business.
-And yet, the rollercoaster ride of finding and keeping clients, collecting invoices, marketing your business and juggling all of this yourself can create major budgeting headaches.
-Income predictability is a challenge unique to freelancers, according to a recent survey by Upwork and Freelancers Union.
+And yet, the rollercoaster ride of finding and keeping clients, collecting invoices, marketing your business, and juggling all of this yourself can create major budgeting headaches.
+Income predictability is a challenge unique to freelancers.
 Fortunately, there are many simple steps you can take better learn how to budget as a freelancer.

 Even if you used personal assets to start your freelance business, it’s important to create a clear boundary between your personal and business finances to avoid legal and tax issues down the road.
 The IRS makes very clear distinctions on whether your business is a for-profit business or a nonprofit hobby.
 Keeping your personal finances separate shows your business activities are truly intended to make a profit.

 Set up a separate bank account for your freelance business and choose a user-friendly bookkeeping system to track your business income and expenses.
 Make it easier by selecting accounting software that’s compatible with your bank so you can sync the information and aren’t wasting time re-entering data over and over.

 Do you want your small business finances to be available from wherever you are?
 If so, choose a cloud-based accounting program.
 Sticking to a business budget is easier when you can get real-time updates about receivables and payables.
 Choose an accounting system that has invoicing capabilities and easy-to-create reports for forecasting and budgeting.
 If you aren’t sure which accounting system is best for your freelance business, ask your accountant for recommendations.